-High-resolution observations of moisture are notoriously difficult to measure, however.
-Surface observation networks, such as the Oklahoma Mesonet (hereafter Mesonet; Brock et al. 1995; McPherson et al. 2007), provide mesoscale observations on the order of 20 - 30 km spatial resolution at best.
-Measurements at even higher resolutions will typically require remote sensing approaches, because of the costs and practical limitations deploying very dense in-situ observing instruments.
+High-resolution observations of moisture are, however, notoriously difficult to measure.
+Surface observation networks, such as the Oklahoma Mesonet (hereafter Mesonet; Brock et al. 1995; McPherson et al. 2007), provide mesoscale observations on the order of 20-30-km spatial resolution at best.
+Measurements at even higher resolutions will typically require remote sensing approaches, because of the costs and practical limitations deploying very dense in situ observing instruments.

 Fabry et al. (1997) developed a technique for obtaining atmospheric refractivity measurements from radar using phase measurements of stationary ground clutter targets.
-Since refractivity is most sensitive to moisture during the warm season, it is often used as a proxy for moisture (Fabry et al. 1997; Fabry 2004; Gao et al. 2008; Bodine et al. 2011).
-Processed refractivity data from radar generally have a resolution of about 2 - 4 km spatially and 4 - 10 min temporally, depending on radar type, scan strategy, and clutter target density.
-Given the high demand for high-resolution moisture measurements, studies have been conducted concerning the meteorological applications of refractivity measurements (e.g., Fabry 2004; Weckwerth et al. 2005; Bodine et al. 2009; Bodine et al. 2010).
-In particular, IHOP\2002 contained a convective initiation component (Weckwerth and Parsons 2006) that exploited the utilities of radar refractivity data also.
+Since refractivity is most sensitive to moisture during the warm season, it is often used as a proxy for moisture (Bodine et al. 2011; Fabry 2004; Fabry et al. 1997; Gao et al. 2008).
+Processed refractivity data from radar generally have a resolution of about 2-4 km spatially and 4-10 min temporally, depending on radar type, scan strategy, and clutter target density.
+Given the high demand for high-resolution moisture measurements, studies have been conducted concerning the meteorological applications of refractivity measurements (e.g., Bodine et al. 2009, 2011; Fabry 2004; Weckwerth et al. 2005).
+In particular, IHOP\2002 contained a convective initiation component (Weckwerth and Parsons 2006) that also exploited the utilities of radar refractivity data.
 Weckwerth et al. (2005) showed for IHOP\2002 cases good correlations between the refractivity-based moisture measurements and surface station observations.
 In particular, they showed that refractivity measurements were representative of the lower boundary layer (approximately the lowest 250 m), especially under well-mixed conditions.

-Studies examining the impact of refractivity data on numerical prediction of convective storms have been very limited.
+Studies examining the impact of refractivity data on numerical prediction of convective storms have been limited.
 Refractivity-derived mixed layer moisture was used to initialize a cloud model in Montmerle et al. (2002) and was believed to lead to more vigorous storm development that was in a better agreement with observations.
-In the review article of Sun (2005), the impact of including refractivity data on the 30-minute prediction of a convective storm was briefly discussed.
+In the review article of Sun (2005), the impact of including refractivity data on the 30-min prediction of a convective storm was briefly discussed.
 It was suggested that both the increased magnitude and variation of humidity due to refractivity data contributed to the initiation of part of a convective storm in the case presented.
 These represent preliminary studies examining the impact of refractivity data on convective storm initiation and prediction.